thinhs107/Louisville-Code-Project/Readme.md

 test API for NBA and do not reflect on the current NBA scores)

 I also used CSS to customize the layout of the pages.

+Note: Only the NBA tab stat work.
+MLB and NFL tabs is only there for display.